BU-ISCIII/iskylims/README.md

 git clone https://github.com/BU-ISCIII/iSkyLIMS.git iSkyLIMS bash docker_iskylims_install.sh
 ```
+The script creates a Docker compose container with 2 services:

+* web1.
+Which contains the iSkyLIMS web application
+* db1.
+With the mySQL database

+After Docker is created and services are up, database structure and initial data are loaded into database.
+When this step is completed you will
+prompt to define the super user which will be the one to connect to "django admin pages".
+You can type any name, but we recommend that you use "admin" ,
+because admin user is requested later on when defining the initial settings.

+Follow the prompt message to create the super user account.

-Then open your navigator and type, localhost:8000
+When script ends open your navigator typing **localhost:8000** to access to iSkyLIMS

 ## Install iSkyLIMS in your server running ubuntu

 ### Pre-requesites
 Before starting the installation check :
 -   You have **sudo privileges** to install the additional software packets that iSkyLIMS needs.
 -   Database (MySQL/MariaDB) is running
 -   Local server configured for sending emails
 -   Apache server is running on local server

 #### Clone github repository
 ```bash